premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 <blockquote>

-Some uncatchable exceptios exist in C#.Net.
+Some uncatchable exceptions exist in C#.Net.

 **Examples** : OutOfMemoryException and StackOverflowException etc..